MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

  | Key       | Description                      |
  | --------- | -------------------------------- |
  | {minutes} | Minutes since start of the track |

+ If you want, you can also use any of the track title placeholders in tick format too!